Multimedia - Shooting Locations - Escape From New York

 the pod actually crashed, in the movie it is an extension to an existing

 building to make it look like a hole was made in the wall.
-It would be where the
+It would be

-pictures.
+where the wooden fence partition is.
 Nowadays from what I could see, that section is actually the front

 of a tenement-type of building and the fenced-off portion in my pictures is a